 RECOMMENDED LENGTH OF STAY

-Because of the numerous activities and experiences surrounding Jicaro Island as well as the exceptional service and focus on wellness and relaxation that Jicaro is known for, 3 nights is the recommended minimum.
+Because of the numerous activities and experiences surrounding Jicaro Island–as well as the exceptional service and focus on wellness and relaxation that Jicaro is known for–three nights is the recommended minimum.
 Take it easy and join the Island Tour the first day or go for a swim or a sunset paddle; devote the next two days to off-island adventures and spend the last day focused on wellness with yoga and a spa treatment.
-Granada most certainly warrants a day of exploration as well; for guests who have the time, we suggested a guided tour of Granada on the last day and then stay one additional night in the colonial city to enjoy the nightlife and restaurants.
+Granada most certainly warrants a day of exploration as well.
+For guests who have the time, we suggested a guided tour of Granada on the last day and then stay one additional night in the colonial city to enjoy the nightlife and restaurants.
 More about this is found below in the “Best Combined With” section.

-Guests who have stayed fewer than 3 nights at Jicaro have frequently lamented that they wish they would have included an extra day just to enjoy the island and that they wish they would have had more nights to enjoy dinners – including the popular ‘street food night’ and the ‘Caballo bayo’ spread of traditional Nicaraguan dishes.
+Guests who have stayed fewer than three nights at Jicaro have frequently lament that they wish they would have included an extra day just to enjoy the island, as well as their famous dinners—including the popular “street food night” and the “Caballo Bayo” spread of traditional Nicaraguan dishes.

 UNIQUE SELLING POINTS

-The location on Lake Nicaragua immerses guests in centuries of culture & community, centered around the water, which is very different from staying in more Granada.
-From the casitas balconies, guests see fishermen casting their nets & children rowing colorful boats to school and can venture out by boat, kayak or SUP to visit local communities with a guide.
+The location on Lake Nicaragua immerses guests in centuries of culture and community, centered around the water, which is very different from staying in Granada.
+From the casitas’ balconies, guests see fishermen casting their nets and children rowing colorful boats to school.
+Guests can venture out by boat, kayak, or SUP to visit local communities with a guide.

-Small details highlight Nicaraguan culture; from the hand woven table mats to the drinking cups carved from Jicaro pods to the casita bar stocked with Flor de Caña rums and local beers on arrival.
+Small details highlight Nicaraguan culture; from the hand-woven table mats to the drinking cups carved from Jicaro pods to the casita bar stocked with Flor de Caña rums and local beers offered upon arrival.

-For wellness seekers, morning yoga classes are available on request and the spa overlooking the water offers a variety of treatments.
+For wellness seekers, morning yoga classes are available upon request and the spa overlooking the water offers a variety of treatments.
 We recommend the facial with the handmade coffee and sugar scrub!

 BEST COMBINED WITH

-Jicaro Island combines well with a few nights on Nicaragua's southwestern Pacific shores, known as the Emerald Coast, for a trip that highlights both the interior (colonial cities, lush volcanoes and Lake Nicaragua) and beaches famous for world class surfing.
-Start with 3 or 4 nights at Jicaro and finish with 3 or 4 nights on the coast with a night in Granada in between for guests who want an evening for city nightlife.
-On the coast, Morgan's Rock is an excellent complement to Jicaro Island.
+Jicaro Island combines well with Rancho Santana on Nicaragua's Pacific shores, known as the Emerald Coast, for a trip that highlights both the interior (colonial cities, lush volcanoes, and Lake Nicaragua) and beaches famous for world-class surfing.
+Start with three or four nights at Jicaro and finish with three or four nights on the coast.
+It’s also possible to add a night in Granada in between for guests who want an evening for city nightlife.
+Find our full Nicaragua suggested itinerary here.

-For guests who wish to combine Nicaragua with Costa Rica, we can offer transportation via land to Liberia and San Jose.
+For guests who wish to combine Nicaragua with Costa Rica, simply get in touch with Turney for recommendations.

 PROPERTY LOCATION